H-1B Visa Guide

-To be eligible for H-1B status, you must (1) have a minimum of a four-year university degree (or equivalent); (2) be paid at the “prevailing wage”; and (3) the job must typically require a minimum four-year university degree or equivalent.
+To be eligible for H-1B status, you must (1) have a minimum of a four-year university degree or equivalent; (2) be paid at the “prevailing wage”; and (3) the job must typically require a minimum four-year university degree or equivalent.

 H-1B visas are subject to a numerical cap of 65,000 per fiscal year.
-In additional, 20,000 persons who obtain advanced degrees from universities in the U.S. have their own H-1B cap.
+In addition, 20,000 persons who obtain advanced degrees from universities in the U.S. have their own H-1B cap.
 Up to 6,800 H-1B visas are reserved for persons who are citizens of Chile and Singapore.

 Certain H-1Bs petitions are exempt from the numerical caps including employment “at” universities, at “affiliated” or “related” organizations or at non-profit or governmental research institutions.

 H-1B visas are typically valid for 3 years and can easily be extended for an additional 3 years.
 If a PERM application or an I-140 visa petition has been submitted in a timely fashion, post-6th year extensions of H-1B status are possible.
 We recommend that you extend your H-1B status until the day that you become a lawful permanent resident of the U.S.

 We hope that the information listed below will help you to obtain an H-1B visa, or, if you are an employer, to understand how to sponsor foreign-born professionals for H-1B status.